NextCenturyCorporation/MCS/python_api/machine_common_sense/README.md

 3. Import `unittest`.
 Your test class should extend `unittest.TestCase`.
 4. The name of each test function should start with `test` and accept `self` as an argument.
 Use the `self.assert*` functions to make your test assertions.
 5. Add `setUp(self)` and/or `tearDown(self)` functions to run custom behavior before or after each individual unit test.

-## Human Input Test

-To run a test and enter the commands via a terminal to test out the scenario run the following command:

-python run_mcs_human_input.py <mcs_unity_build_file> <mcs_config_json_file>

-When you first start this, a list of commands will print out that you can enter (Note: not all commands might be implemented at this time)

 ## Documentation Style Guide